talhaaa16/resume-builder/README.md

 - Result counter showing matches
 - "Still have questions?" support CTA banner
 - Accessible from the Footer (Support column)

-### 📜 Legal Center
-- Redesigned Terms of Service and Privacy Policy
-- Sticky Table of Contents with scroll-spy
-- Plain-English "TL;DR" callouts and keyword search

 ---